 Convicted sex offender faces new sex charges in Van Wert County

 Dec.
-6—VAN WERT — A Van Wert County man already registered as a Tier II sex offender was arraigned Tuesday in Van Wert Common Pleas Court on a new set of sex-related offenses.
+7—VAN WERT — A Van Wert County man already registered as a Tier II sex offender was arraigned Tuesday in Van Wert Common Pleas Court on a new set of sex-related offenses.

 Nathan Kreischer, 31, of Ohio City, has been indicted on two counts of pandering obscenity involving a minor or impaired person, felonies of the second degree; two counts of pandering sexually-oriented material involving a minor or impaired person, felonies of the second degree; two counts of pandering obscenity involving a minor or impaired person, felonies of the third degree; and two counts of the illegal use of a minor or impaired person in nudity-oriented material or performance, fourth-degree felonies.